inviqa/magento-symfony-container/README.md

     }
 ```

-Unfortunately your controller will still be coupled to Mage due to extending Mage_Core_Controller_Front_Action, and thus - untestable as a unit, but it will be clear what its dependencies are and they will be type-hinted.
+Unfortunately your controller will still be coupled to Mage due to extending Mage_Core_Controller_Front_Action, and thus - untestable as a unit, but it will at least be clear what its' dependencies are and they will be type-hinted.

 To provide dependencies to other classes after they are instantiated, in addition to using the mage.injectable tag and implementing __dependencies, you will have to override your class' constructor, for example:
 ```php